Skip to content

 • Log data can directly input message content for testing in the sample parsing test;

-For more details about Log Pipelines, please refer to Log Pipeline User Manual.
+For more details about Log Pipelines, refer to Log Pipeline User Manual.

 Line Protocol Example

-• Measurements and tag sets are separated by commas; multiple tags are separated by commas;
+• Measurements and label sets are separated by commas; multiple labels are separated by commas;

-• Tag sets and field sets are separated by spaces; multiple fields are separated by commas;
+• Label sets and field sets are separated by spaces; multiple fields are separated by commas;

 • Field sets and timestamps are separated by spaces; timestamps are mandatory;

-• If the data is object data, it must have a name tag, otherwise the protocol will error; preferably have a message field, mainly for convenience in full-text search.
+• If the data is object data, it must have a name label, otherwise the protocol will error; it’s best to have a message field mainly for convenience in full-text search.

-For more details about line protocols, please refer to DataKit API.
+For more details about line protocols, refer to DataKit API.

-To obtain more line protocol data, you can configure the output_file in conf.d/datakit.conf and view the line protocol in this file.
+More ways to obtain line protocol data can be configured by setting output_file in conf.d/datakit.conf and viewing the line protocol in that file.

 [io]